wjs018/rikka/README.md

 Also, if enabled in the config file, the episode module can discover new shows that match the specified criteria and populate the database with the show's information.

 An alternative way to use the episode module is that it can be used to manually add discussion threads to the database.
 This is done by providing additional arguments through the command line.
+This method of manually adding discussion threads should be used only for threads that rikka is capable of editing (made by the specified lemmy user from the config).
+If the posts are not able to be edited by rikka, then errors will occur the next time there is an episode posted.
+For threads made by other users that are not editable, they should be added via the `user_thread` module instead.

 There are three arguments to provide:

 1. The AniList id number
 2. The episode number